hashicorp/nomad/website/source/api/json-jobs.html.md

 - `Meta` - Annotates the job with opaque metadata.

+- `Namespace` - The namespace to execute the job in, defaults to "default".
+  Values other than default are not allowed in non-Enterprise versions of Nomad.

 - `ParameterizedJob` - Specifies the job as a parameterized job such that it can be dispatched against.
 The `ParamaterizedJob` object supports the following
   attributes: